kids sitting in the back seat of a car. kids can sit in the front seat of a vehicle if they are properly secure in alberta.

 Alberta has specific laws in place for the safety of children traveling in a vehicle.

-We can talk about the various laws regarding the different sizes and age groups.
+We can talk about the various Alberta restraint laws regarding the different sizes and age groups.
 Including best practices on seatbelts, car seats, and booster seats.

 But first, let’s answer the question about the older kid who finally gets to graduate to the front seat and ride “shot gun” as they say.

-When can a kid sit in the front seat in Alberta?
+When is it Legal for a Child to sit in the front seat in Alberta, Canada?

 All that being said, the recommendations, regardless of the laws, are based on studies that show that kids under the age of 13 in the front seat are far less safe.
 Especially in a vehicle with airbags.